 The Raleigh Garden Club does not meet in the summer.
-We will be back on September 6.
-We will be posting our Meeting Speakers in July.
-Please check back then.
+Our next meeting will be September 6.

 Join the festivities as we end our year and applaud the accomplishments of the Raleigh Garden Club.
 New officers will be installed.
 Presentation of club awards will also be part of the program.
 We will have the traditional Potluck lunch and meet at the Arboretum.